Best Oil Lamps For Indoor Use – Safety, Quality, Recommendations

 The nice thing about these lamps is the ability to burn all sorts of vegetable oils.
 Again, a factor is the wick itself.
 I’ve tried this a few times.
 Generally it seemed the vegetable oil was drawn up more slowly.
 My wick charred more.
 I didn’t get into experimenting with other wicks but I suspect that some wicks may more readily draw up those oils.

 Dietz Hurricane Lantern – One of the best budget choices

-Okay, before I get into more tips and oil lamp safety… Earlier I told you that I would recommend a good quality and fairly inexpensive brand oil lamp, although made overseas.
-Here it is… The Dietz.
+Okay, before I get into more tips and oil lamp safety… Earlier I told you that I would recommend a good quality and fairly inexpensive brand of oil lamps, also safe for indoors.
+The Dietz.
 I have several of these.
 They’re fine.
 It’s a classic design originating from a company started in 1840 by its founder, 22-year-old Robert Edwin Dietz in Brooklyn, NY.
 During 1971, they ceased making lanterns in Syracuse, moving all production to Hong Kong.
 In 1982 the Dietz lantern factory was moved from Hong Kong into China.
 For nearly 150 years, Dietz lanterns have been known around the world as “The Old Reliable.”

 For more than a century, the Dietz has been considered one of the best hurricane lanterns, given it’s original design.

 >> Dietz Original Oil Burning Lantern